-The FSI identified that the Australian Government recovered only a small portion of ASIC's costs directly from industry participants, through the Financial Institutions Supervisory Levies, application fees, and Market Supervision Cost Recovery Regime.
+15 The FSI identified that the Australian Government recovered only a small portion of ASIC's costs directly from industry participants, through the Financial Institutions Supervisory Levies, application fees, and Market Supervision Cost Recovery Regime.
 The FSI noted that, as a result, ASIC costs were not transparent to industry and ASIC was also exposed to an increased risk of funding cuts unrelated to changes in the cost of delivering on its mandate.
 It also noted that the Senate Economics References Committee's report, Performance of the Australian Securities and Investments Commission (published in June 2014), highlighted that resource constraints affect ASIC's capacity to conduct surveillance across regulated entities.

-- 9 Ultimately, the rationale for an industry funding model is to provide greater stability and certainty in our funding, and to ensure that we are adequately resourced to carry out our regulatory mandate. - The industry funding model for ASIC will: - (a) ensure that the costs of the regulatory activities undertaken by ASIC are borne by those creating the need for regulation, rather than Australian taxpayers; - (b) establish price signals in the way resources are allocated within ASIC; - (c) provide economic incentives to drive the Government's desired regulatory outcomes for the financial system; and - (d) improve our cost transparency and accountability to industry.
+16 The industry funding model for ASIC will:

+- (a) ensure that the costs of the regulatory activities undertaken by ASIC are borne by those creating the need for regulation, rather than Australian taxpayers; - (b) establish price signals in the way resources are allocated within ASIC; - (c) provide economic incentives to drive the Government's desired regulatory outcomes for the financial system; - (d) provide greater stability and certainty in ASIC's funding and ensure that ASIC is adequately resourced to carry out our regulatory mandate; and - (e) improve our cost transparency and accountability to industry.